 CERN is offering high-school students from around the world the chance to create and perform a scientific experiment on a CERN accelerator beamline.
 What better way to learn about physics?
-Now in its third year, the Beamline for Schools competition is open to teams of at least 5 students aged 16 and up with at least one adult supervisor, or "coach".
+Now in its fourth year, the Beamline for Schools competition is open to teams of at least 5 students aged 16 and up with at least one adult supervisor, or "coach".

 Are you interested about the current edition and the work of the two winning teams on the Beamline?
 Check out the "Current and past editions" box to get news about that!